zstem001hz-droid/qr-code-component-main/README.md

 ### AI Collaboration

-ChatGBT was used to establish some flexbox properties, including line-height and padding for the .card h1 and .card p classes, and debugging code.
+ChatGPT was used to establish some flexbox properties, including line-height and padding for the .card h1 and .card p classes, and debugging code.

 ## Author